-If there is a shrinking of the distance between highly skilled investor and average skills in investing, then, in general, the overall performance of the whole lot is going to decrease, since no set of investors can exploit an enormous informational advantage over everyone else.
+If there is a shrinking of the distance between highly skilled investors and average skills in investing, then, in general, the overall performance of the whole lot is going to decrease, since no set of investors can exploit an enormous informational advantage over everyone else.

 For me, luck is not a good investing strategy.
 So, what can you do in an environment where it’s going to be very difficult to suss out who has luck and who has skill?

-- Low cost funds.
+- Low-cost funds.
 Don’t let cost be the rake to drain what you have to invest with.
 Avoid loads.
 Avoid commissions.
-Look for the lowest cost funds available.
+Look for the lowest-cost funds available.

 - Index funds.
 The easiest way to minimize the variance brought about by luck (and its counterpart, lack of luck) is to play the market.
-You’ll always be slightly below the actual market return, as even low cost index funds have to pay something to buy and hold those stocks for you, but at least you won’t get whipped around by the vagaries of Lady Luck.
+You’ll always be slightly below the actual market return, as even low-cost index funds have to pay something to buy and hold those stocks for you, but at least you won’t get whipped around by the vagaries of Lady Luck.

-I called time on my online poker playing career a few years ago.
+I called time on my online poker-playing career a few years ago.
 I realized that I was not going to be good enough to make enough money within a few years to be able to retire, and, furthermore, that the lower end of the tail was catching up to me with regular consistency.
 I had a business to run and didn’t have enough time (or risk tolerance) to devote myself full-time to improving so that I could keep my relative position against the overall pool of players.

 The same can be said for my decision not to invest in stocks or in actively managed mutual funds.
-I didn’t have the time, or probably the acuity, to be able to invest enough in myself to develop and maintain an edge against the overall investing populace so that I could consistently make above average returns.
+I didn’t have the time, or probably the acuity, to be able to invest enough in myself to develop and maintain an edge against the overall investing populace so that I could consistently make above-average returns.
 In fact, my track record of picking wasn’t particularly good in the first place.
 I had more ground to catch up on than the average bear, and the margin for error wasn’t particularly high.
 It doesn’t take many bad choices to decimate an investing portfolio and leave you starting over.